'Splosion Man: Sales

 'Splosion Man was a commercial success, along with the four other Summer of Arcade titles.
 A Microsoft Australia representative stated that all five of these titles would have made the top 10 best-selling games in Australia in their first week of release.
 It launched as the second best-selling game in the week of July 20, 2009, with over 70,000 players.
 It ranked third in the following week.
 It was the fifth best-selling Xbox Live Arcade title during the week of August 10, 2009.
 It later appeared at number eight during the week of August 24.
 The game placed thirteenth overall 2009 sales.
 As of January 2011, 'Splosion Man had sold over 390,000 units.
 As of year-end 2011 it had moved to over 487,000 units.

+Legacy

 Sequel

 Twisted Pixel Games developed a sequel to 'Splosion Man titled Ms. Splosion Man.
 The female version of 'Splosion Man was selected, according to Josh Bear of Twisted Pixel Games, as part of an underlying homage to Ms. Pac-Man.
 It was Bear's opinion that Ms. Pac-Man was an improvement on Pac-Man and Ms. Splosion Man is likewise meant to be an advancement on 'Splosion Man.
 It was released on July 13, 2011.